John Neal: Poetry

 The bulk of Neal's poetry was published in The Portico while studying law in Baltimore.
 His only bound collection of poems is Battle of Niagara, A Poem, without Notes; and Goldau, or the Maniac Harper, published in 1818.
 Though Battle of Niagara brought him little fame or money, it is considered the best poetic description of Niagara Falls up to that time.
 Poems by Neal are also featured in Specimens of American Poetry edited by Samuel Kettell (1829), The Poets and Poetry of America edited by Rufus Wilmot Griswold (1850), and American Poetry from the Beginning to Whitman edited by Louis Untermeyer (1931).
+Griswold considered Neal one of the best poets of his age.

 Drama and theatrical criticism

 Neal authored two plays, neither of which were ever produced on stage: Otho: A Tragedy, in Five Acts (1819) and Our Ephraim, or The New Englanders, A What-d'ye-call-it?—in three Acts (1835).

 Neal wrote Otho hoping it would see production with Thomas Abthorpe Cooper in the lead, but Cooper showed no interest.
-Written in verse and heavily inspired by the works of Lord Byron, John Pierpont considered the play too dense and wrote to Neal that it needed "a sky-light or two" cut into it.
+The play was written in verse and heavily inspired by the works of Lord Byron; John Pierpont considered it too dense and wrote to Neal that it needed "a sky-light or two" cut into it.
 It was also described as "at once both mystifying and trite".
 Neal brought the script with him to London with plans to revise it and have it produced for the stage while he was there, but he never achieved that goal.

 Our Ephraim was commissioned in 1834 by actor James Henry Hackett, who asked Neal to "squat right down & in your ready style in two or three days conjure me together something 'curious nice.'"
 Hackett rejected the play upon receipt as unsuitable for production: too many roles requiring a rural Maine accent, unrealistic set requirements, and too much scheduled improvisation.
 The play nevertheless represents "a significant advance in early American theatrical realism" and is the "fullest detailing of Yankee dialect" of any work Neal produced.

 Neal's most noteworthy work of theatrical criticism is his five-installment essay "The Drama" (1829).
 Condemning stilted dialogue, Neal contended that "when a person talks beautifully in his sorrow, it shows both great preparation and insincerity" and urged that playwrights should, "avoid poetry whenever the characters are much in earnest."
 Sixty years later William Dean Howells was considered innovative for saying the same thing.